VALDEZ-SE09/EXPERIMENT-1---INTRO-TO-PYTHON-PROGRAMMING/README.md

 > To be able to apply the different codes and functions in creating a Python program

-## Problem 1: Alphabet Soup Problem
+## PROBLEM 1: Alphabet Soup Problem

 ### Expected Behavior: